-The issue of cybersecurity on the Web worries many people.
-In the digital era, it's becoming increasingly difficult to keep your information confidential since everything is stored on cloud servers.
+The cybersecurity news on the Web worries many people.
+In the digital era, it's becoming increasingly difficult to keep your information confidential because everything is stored on cloud servers.
 Different companies and organisations keep information about our purchases, movements, personal calls, and correspondence to sell it to advertisers.

 If your computer, phone, or tablet is poorly protected, then your personal data can be easily stolen by hackers.
 This in turn, leads to other problems: fraud, illegal operations, blackmailing, as well as severe damage to the device’s operating system and loss of important information.
 Below, you will find several effective ways to protect your data as much as possible.

 Reliable antivirus software is the foundation of your cybersecurity.
 Install a proven antivirus program to protect yourself from any malware, such as phishing, suspicious programs, spyware, or data fraud.
-You can try one of the free antivirus software, described in this article.
+One of the most famous free antivirus softwares is Avast Antivirus but you can find other options in our dedicated article.

-Since our mailbox is usually most frequently targeted by hackers by stealing information or sending virus links to your acquaintances, we recommend you protect it with two-factor authentication.
+Because our mailbox is usually targeted by hackers by stealing information or sending virus links to your acquaintances, we recommend you protect it with two-factor authentication.
 You can manage your password, and secret information asked when logging-in in security settings for Outlook, Google, Yahoo! and other email services.